scenariomartin/EnglishWords/words.md

 ```
-prevail popular ,peace must and will prevail, no matter the cost.
+prevail popular :umbrella ,peace must and will prevail, no matter the cost.
    vain    ,we can't let these men's deaths be in vain.
    veil     :bride 1